Tasneemalabsi/data-structures-and-algorithms/python/linked_list/README.md

                         big O of n for space // O(n) -> linear

+- for lists-zip method:

+                        big O of n for time // O(n) -> linear

+                        big O of n for space // O(n) -> linear

 ## API
 - insert() method: adds a new node .